SBDMessageCollection allows you to swiftly create a chat view that includes all data. This page explains how to make a view using the collection.

 startingPoint to the message last read by the current user, messages in the view will be fetched in chronological order, starting from the last message seen by the user to the latest.

 SBDMessageCollectionInitPolicy determines how initialization deals with the message data retrieved from the local cache and API calls.
 Because we only support

-cacheAndReplaceByApi as of now, an additional implementation is required to clear the messages in the local cache before adding the messages from the remote server to it.
+cacheAndReplaceByApi as of now, messages in the local cache must be cleared prior to adding the messages from the remote server.

 Retrieves cached messages from the local cache and then replaces them with the messages pulled from Sendbird server through API calls.

 loadNext() methods to retrieve messages from the previous page and the next page.

 loadPrevious() method is called, the Chat SDK first checks whether there're more messages to load from the previous page through the

 hasPrevious.
 The same goes for the

 loadPreviousWithCompletionHandler: can be used to load paginated messages.